Amid falling earnings, GameStop chief says Switch has 'potential to be Wii-like'

 The company went on to note that the decline in new game sales wasn't limited to physical copies: digital game sales were also impacted by the lack of triple-A game copies being sold, falling 5.8 percent to 57.2 million during the quarter.

-In a conference call with investors, GameStop CEO Paul Raines acknowledged that mid-cycle console revamps (like the PS4 Pro and the Xbox One S) were "not as meaningful as we had hoped" for the company's hardware sales business, but expressed hope that Nintendo's new Switch and Microsoft's upcoming Xbox One revamp, "Project Scorpio," would e a boon to the company.
+In a conference call with investors, GameStop CEO Paul Raines acknowledged that mid-cycle console revamps (like the PS4 Pro and the Xbox One S) were "not as meaningful as we had hoped" for the company's hardware sales business, but expressed hope that Nintendo's new Switch and Microsoft's upcoming Xbox One revamp, "Project Scorpio," would be a boon to the company.

 "Purchase intent for Switch and Scorpio is at PS4 levels or higher, " Raines said during the call "Just a note on the Switch launch: We have had a very successful launch so far, with high attach rates of software, particularly Zelda and related addons.
 The Switch has provided a dramatic lift in traffic in-store, and has real potential to be Wii-like in its potential to expand the gaming category from core to broad audiences."